Dlacreme/scanair/README.md

 # Scanair Telegram BOT

-Scanair will watch plane tickets offers and send you a notification when the price is at a below a certain amount.
+Scanair Bot watches the trading rate of 2 currencies and send you a notification if it is below a specific amount.

 ## Setup